Performance Golf Apparel Technologies: Breathability, Stretch, UPF and Weather Protection

 It is often the line between “wearable” and “miserable.”

-When golfers search for the best moisture wicking golf shirts, they are usually reacting to very practical problems:
+When golfers talk about moisture-wicking golf apparel, they are usually reacting to practical problems:

 • cling